lumol-org/lumol/Contributing.md

 # Area of contribution

-A lot of contributions can be made to Cymbalum, and most of them do not involve writing code:
+A lot of contributions can be made to Lumol, and most of them do not involve writing code:

 - Improving the documentation and the usage of English language;